Peter-Easton/GrapheneOS-Knowledge/GrapheneOS-Usage-Q&A.md

 ## Can I have MicroG with signature spoofing?
 No, MicroG is not supported.
 Signature spoofing is not supported either, due to the pandora's box of attack surface that it presents.
 You would have dramatically better privacy simply using factory Android with Google in it rather than employ signature spoofing.

+GrapheneOS implements compatibility shims which allow Play Services to be optionally installed on a phone running GrapheneOS post-install, run in a per-profile basis case-by-case, at the discretion and under the control of the user in a non-invasive and privacy preserving way that does not allow Play Services to act invasively.
+A better source for information is the official usage guide here: https://grapheneos.org/usage#sandboxed-play-services

 ## I'm getting some issues with alarms functioning.
 Alarms for reminders aren't going off, or apps aren't displaying notifications properly.
 This is generally encountered on apps from F-Droid and is a problem with the application itself and not GrapheneOS.
 This behaviour is symptomatic of the app itself been written and compiled for a much older version of the Android API and the functionality it depended on has been depreciated by upstream.
 This also happens on the factory versions of Android.